-Here’s are the risks you run when using spreadsheets for ESG ratings calculations, and how software can help.
+Here are the risks you run when using spreadsheets for ESG ratings calculations, and how software can help.

-Data is stranded in silos across the business
+ESG ratings data is stranded in silos across the business

 The metrics that are required to calculate ESG ratings must be captured and consolidated from different sources such as your utility bills (which are often managed by finance), or meter data agents, smart meters, and proprietary equipment hardware and software systems (often managed by operations and engineering teams), making them difficult to access.
 Sustainability software can automate data collection directly from energy retailers, from your equipment (interval meters, sensors, and solar PV systems) and from building management systems and building automation systems, helping save time and removing silo barriers.

-Time and labor intensive
+Time and labor-intensive

-After you track down your underlying ESG data, you need to manually calculate emission data based on different emissions factors, different reporting boundaries, calculation methods, along with metric conversions across regions.
+After you track down your underlying ESG data, you need to manually calculate emission data based on different emissions factors, reporting boundaries, calculation methods, along with metric conversions across regions.

-Sustainability software can maintain an emission factor engine for nationally-recognized carbon emissions factor data tables such as the Australian National Greenhouse Accounts, DEFRA (UK), US EPA (Climate Leaders), e-GRID USA, IEA National Electricity Factors, NZ Ministry for the Environment, and IPCC.
+Sustainability software can maintain an emission factor engine for nationally-recognized carbon emission factor data tables such as the Australian National Greenhouse Accounts, DEFRA (UK), US EPA (Climate Leaders), e-GRID USA, IEA National Electricity Factors, NZ Ministry for the Environment, and IPCC.
 In addition, sustainability software can derive emission calculations rooted in internationally accepted standards.

 Sustainability reporting platforms like Envizi support multi-country, multi-currency, and multi-metric reporting, and allow data capture in local units of measure and currencies and have the ability to convert to standard units.

-Risk of inaccurate, incomplete data
+Risk of inaccurate, incomplete ESG ratings data

-Producing financial grade reports for ESG ratings requires auditability at every step in the process, from collection at the source data through to the production of reports.
+Producing financial grade reports for ESG ratings requires auditability at every step in the process, from collection at the source through to the production of reports.
 Data captured manually increases the likelihood of incomplete data due to manual errors.
 Sustainability software can ensure that all data captured is linked back to the original transaction, including a robust audit trail for any changes subsequently made to that data.

 Difficulty managing boundaries